 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Complete that are covered for you What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
+Somians that any assessed for your What you must pay when you get these services Services that are covered for you In-network: Out-of-network: Services to treat kidney disease Covered services include: Kidney disease education services to teach kidney care and help members make informed decisions about their care.
 For members with stage IV chronic kidney disease when referred by their doctor, we cover up to six sessions of kidney disease education services per lifetime.
-Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis training (includes training for you and anyone helping you with your home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis workers to check on your home dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
+Outpatient dialysis treatments (including dialysis treatments when temporarily out of the service area, as explained in Chapter 3), or when your provider for this service is temporarily unavailable or inaccessible Inpatient dialysis treatments (if you are admitted as an inpatient to a hospital for special care) Self-dialysis treatments) Home dialysis treatments) Home dialysis equipment and supplies Certain home support services (such as, when necessary, visits by trained dialysis, to help in emergencies, and check your dialysis equipment and water supply) Certain drugs for dialysis are covered under your Medicare Part B drug benefit.
 For information about coverage for Part B Drugs, please go to the section, Medicare Part B prescription drugs. \$0 for Medicare-covered kidney disease education services.
-20% for each Medicare-covered renal dialysis service with an innetwork provider or when you are outside of the plan's service area.
-30% for Medicare-covered kidney disease education services.
-30% for each Medicare-covered renal dialysis service with an out-of-network provider when you are in the plan's service area.
+20% for each Medicare- covered renal dialysis service with an in- network provider or when you are outside of the plan's service area.
+45% for Medicare- covered kidney disease education services.
+45% for each Medicare- covered renal dialysis service with an out-of- network provider when you are in the plan's service area.

 Important: If you receive services outside of the benefit described, an additional cost share may apply.
-Services that are covered for you What you must pay when you get these Services that are covered for you In-network: Out-of-network: SilverSneakers® Membership (Fitness) \$0 for SilverSneakers® comprehensive fitness program.
+Somions that are servered for your What you must pay when you get these services Services that are covered for you In-network: Out-of-network: SilverSneakers [®] Membership (Fitness) \$0 for SilverSneakers [®] comprehensive fitness program.
 SilverSneakers can help you live a healthier, more active life through fitness and social connection.
-You are covered for a fitness benefit through SilverSneakers online and at participating locations.
-I You have access to a nationwide network of participating locations where you can take classes 2 and use exercise equipment and other amenities.
+You are covered for a fitness benefit through SilverSneakers online and at participating locations.1 You have access to a nationwide network of participating locations where you can take classes2 and use exercise equipment and other amenities.
 Enroll in as many locations as you like, at any time.
-You also have access to instructors who lead specially designed group exercise classes inperson and online, seven days a week.
+You also have access to instructors who lead specially designed group exercise classes in- person and online, seven days a week.
 Additionally, SilverSneakers Community gives you options to get active outside of traditional gyms at recreation centers, parks and other neighborhood locations.
 SilverSneakers also connects you to a support network and online resources through SilverSneakers LIVE classes, SilverSneakers On-Demand videos and the SilverSneakers GO mobile app.
 Activate your free online account at SilverSneakers.com to view your SilverSneakers Member ID number, and all program features available to you at no additional cost.
-For additional questions, go to SilverSneakers.com or call 1.888.423.4632 (TTY: 711) Monday through Friday, 8 a.m. to 8 p.m.
-ET.
-Always talk with your doctor before starting an exercise program.
+For additional questions, go to SilverSneakers.com or call 1.888.423.4632 (TTY: 711) Monday through Friday, 8 a.m. to Always talk with your doctor before starting an exercise program.